glenmillard/ServerNetworkChecker/PythonNetworkApplication/README.md

 #Python Networking Project

-TODO -explain how the project works
+TODO - explain how the project works
 TODO - explain what each file means
 TODO - not fully baked yet.
 TODO - list what Python modules/libraries you will need that are not built in - for now, see the import statements in the scripts.